 Now imagine that this university forms a working group and signs on with the Real Food Challenge, seeking to reach 20% “real” food within five years.
 Ingredient by ingredient, the working group will examine invoices and determine the state of their current institutional food system’s sourcing.
 If the school is lucky, it is located in an agriculturally lush region—and since this is a thought experiment, let us suppose this is the case.
 Foods like apples and oranges might be very likely to come from within 250 miles.
 If sufficient funds are available, this may even be the case for meat products.
 But what about the “exotic” ingredients used for the students’ traditional meals?
 Often, these can only come from thousands of miles away.
 If this is the case, the country of origin may not have sufficient infrastructure to provide agricultural workers and farm owners the means to procure certain certifications.
 Training on benevolent methods of animal husbandry might be difficult to come by.
-Proper environmental stewardship might not be a viable option for the small time farmers producing these foods.
+Proper environmental stewardship might not be a viable option for the small time farmers producing these foods.FUN!
+How about setting your reader up for this thought experiment: subheading?

 In this scenario, the apple gets the green light, and the “exotic” ingredient does not.
 Eventually, the school determines that in order to reach the RFC goal of 20%, the institutional food system must eliminate many of the food items that bolster the transnational identity of its students.
 This is how the structural power dynamics of cultural identity play into the food system.
 Our particular hypothetical university may not exist, but the systems in discussion absolutely do.
 Transnational communities exist in pockets, often mostly interacting and living with those whose identities closely match.
 And though the region in which they live may be celebrated for its progressive food movements, this does nothing for the representation and general well-being of those communities.

-I believe that it is impossible to fully address the issues in our modern food system without also addressing issues of socio-cultural identity.
-If the aim is to craft a future in which the food system, at each node, both produces and benefits, we must acknowledge the importance of the actors present—namely, people.
-The leviathan that produces and procures food in the United States, despite its seeming inevitability and automation, is still entirely dependent on living, breathing bodies.
+I believe that it is impossible to fully address the issues in our modern food system without also addressing issues of socio-cultural identity.Haha--why does it take til here for this voice of yours to be articulated as such???!!!
+If the aim is to craft a future in which the food system, at each node, both produces and benefits Issues is who says this is the aim?
+Who clearly doesn’t have this as the aim?
+Who is the we you keep muddling with? , we must acknowledge the importance of the actors present—namely, people.
+The leviathan You’ve got lots of metaphors at play.
+Steam engines, cocktail muddling, Hobbes and leviathans, social movements.
+Perhaps choose one?
+OR tell your reader mixed metaphors is part of your ownb muddlihng transnational methodology? that produces and procures food in the United States, despite its seeming inevitability and automation, is still entirely dependent on living, breathing bodies.
 This applies from every possible lens through which we analyze the situation.
 The reason for the food system’s existence at all, of course, is to provide sustenance for the population.
 In that sense, it is dependent on the bodies which consume its products.
 The maintenance and continuation of the system, from a production standpoint, is also dependent on bodies; from the farmworkers in the fields to the owners of the farms, from the drivers of the freight trucks to the stockers of grocery shelves, and all the incalculable niches along the way.